charles-carmichael/photo-frame/README.md

   - `PF_SLIDESHOW_DELAY`: the number of seconds to display each photo
   - `PF_RES_X`: the desired photo width (default: resolution width)
   - `PF_RES_Y`: the desired photo height (default: resolution height)
-- Some photos aren't downloading for unknown reasons, more troubleshooting required.
+- Videos are unsupported.
 - Don't forget to install a remote support agent like Raspberry Pi Connect to help your family/friends when stuff breaks.
+This project was tested on Raspberry Pi OS (bookworm).